 Having introduced their carbon intensity reduction targets over a decade ago, CLP has recently refreshed their goals.
 These include a new interim carbon intensity reduction target, a renewable energy target of 30% and a non-carbon emitting target of 40%, all of which are to be achieved by 2030.
 To them, the SDGs were considered in this target setting process to align with a global language and timeline.

 In addition to energy and carbon targets, CLP has prioritised SDG 8, Decent work and economic growth, as well as SDG 9, Industry, innovation and infrastructure.
 If they had not taken efforts to understand the SDGs and define their priorities, it would not have been possible for them to land on these additional, and perhaps less obvious, goals.
 Once the priorities are set, it is also important to set relevant targets and align the actions across the company.

-This year’s CSR Asia Summit will feature an interactive workshop on Aligning Commercial Objectives with the SDGs.
+This year’s CSR Asia Summit will feature an interactive workshop on Aligning Commercial Objectives with Achieving the SDGs.
 Speakers including Hendrik Rosenthal, Director - Group Sustainability at CLP, along with representatives from other progressive companies including BASF and Gammon Construction Limited, will share their insights into how to select and prioritise meaningful SDGs.
 For more information, please contact Samantha Woods or Julia Whitney from CSR Asia.